smukkejohan/RTIMULib/RTHost/README.md

-# RTHost - interfacing to IMU chips from desktop systems
+# RTHost - interfacing to IMU chips from desktop systems via an Arduino

 RTHost includes two RTIMULib-based apps - RTHostIMU and RTHostIMUGL.
 These apps provide a simple way of using IMU chips with a desktop computer running Ubuntu, Windows or Mac OS X. They will also run on a Raspberry Pi (although RTHostIMUGL will only work a low sample rates).

+The IMU chip is directly connected to an Arduino (e.g. Arduino Uno) and the Arduino connected to the host system via a USB cable.
+The RTArduLink protocol runs between the host system and Arduino.
+The Arduino must be running the RTArduLinkIMU sketch from the RTIMULib-Arduino repo (https://github.com/richards-tech/RTIMULib-Arduino).

 ### Setting up the desktop